uspki/policies/certificate-policy.md

 ### 4.5.1 Subscriber private key and certificate usage
 See Section 9.6.3, provisions 2. and 4.

+The intended scope of usage for a private key shall be specified through certificate extensions, including the key usage and extended key usage extensions, in the associated certificate and in accordance with the certificate profiles included with this Certificate Policy.

 ### 4.5.2 Relying party public key and certificate usage
 Certificates may specify restrictions on use through critical certificate extensions, including the basic constraints and key usage extensions.